-PE 207 Coaching Track and Field (2) Prereq.: PE 196 and successful completion of or concurrent enrollment in PE 298/299.
+PE 207 Coaching Track and Field (2) Prereq.: PE 196.
 Spring odd.

-PE 303 Coaching Soccer (2) Prereq.: PE 184/194 (or youth ministries broad field), 196, and successful completion of or concurrent enrollment in PE 298/299.
+PE 303 Coaching Soccer (2) Prereq.: PE 184/194 (or youth ministries broad field) and PE 196.
 Fall even.

-PE 309 Coaching Volleyball (2) Prereq.: PE 184/194 (or youth ministries broad field), 196, and successful completion of or concurrent enrollment in PE 298/299.
-Fall sem.
+PE 309 Coaching Volleyball (2) Prereq.: PE 184/194 (or youth ministries broad field) and PE 196.
+Fall.

-PE 323 Coaching Baseball (2) Prereq.: PE 187/197 (or youth ministries broad field), 196, and successful completion of or concurrent enrollment in PE 298/299.
+PE 323 Coaching Baseball (2) Prereq.: PE 187/197 (or youth ministries broad field) and PE 196.
 Spring even.

-PE 328 Coaching Football (2) Prereq.: PE 196 and successful completion of or concurrent enrollment in PE 298/299.
+PE 328 Coaching Football (2) Prereq.: PE 196.
 Fall odd.

-PE 333 Coaching Softball (2) Prereq.: PE 187/197 (or youth ministries broad field), 196, and successful completion of or concurrent enrollment in PE 298/299.
+PE 333 Coaching Softball (2) Prereq.: PE 187/197 (or youth ministries broad field) and PE 196.
 Spring even.

-PE 392 Coaching Basketball (2) Prereq.: PE 187/197 (or youth ministries broad field), 196, and successful completion of or concurrent enrollment in PE 298/299.
-Fall sem.
+PE 392 Coaching Basketball (2) Prereq.: PE 187/197 (or youth ministries broad field) and PE 196.
+Fall.

-- PE 210 History, Principles, and Philosophy of Physical Education (2) In this foundational course, the student will learn historical background and nature of physical education and sport, the evolution of physical education and athletics, and principles for the development of a personal philosophy of physical education.
-Spring sem. - PE 225 First Aid (2) This course provides students with the knowledge and skills necessary to assist in emergency situations.
+PE 210 History, Principles, and Philosophy of Physical Education (2) The student will learn historical background and nature of physical education and sport, the evolution of physical education and athletics, and principles for the development of a personal philosophy of physical education.
+Spring.

+PE 225 First Aid (2) This course provides students with the knowledge and skills necessary to assist in emergency situations.
 Students learn rescue breathing, CPR, choking procedures, and safety, besides learning how to handle burns, poisoning, and sudden illness.
-Many students also obtain Red Cross cards in CPR and First Aid. - Organization and Administra-PE 301 tion of Physical Education (2) This course covers the aspects involved in organizing and administering a physical education program in the Christian school.
+Many students also obtain Red Cross cards in CPR and First Aid.
+A Red Cross course fee will be assessed.
+Fall, Spring.

+PE 301 Organization and Administration of Physical Education (2) This course covers the aspects involved in organizing and administering a physical education program in the Christian school.
 The student will learn how to schedule competition and tournaments and how to design practices, fundraisers, and budgets.
+Spring.

-Spring sem. - PE 321 Kinesiology (2) Prereq.: MA 121 or higher.
-In this course, students learn the anatomy and biomechanics of the foot, ankle, knee, hips, shoulder, and spine.
-Students also learn to name and identify main muscles and bones. - PE 324 Care of Athletic Injuries (1) Students learn how to treat many athletic injuries.
-Prevention and rehabilitation of injuries will also be taught. - PE 368 Developing Fitness Programs (2) Prereg.: PE 191 and 321.
-In this course, students will learn principles and techniques of testing and training athletes in fitness.
+PE 321 Kinesiology (2) Prereq.: MA 121 or higher.
+Students learn the anatomy and biomechanics of the foot, ankle, knee, hips, shoulder, and spine.
+Students also learn to name and identify main muscles and bones.
+Fall, Spring.

+PE 324 Care of Athletic Injuries (1) Students learn how to treat many athletic injuries.
+Prevention and rehabilitation of injuries will also be taught.
+Fall, Spring.

+PE 368 Developing Fitness Programs (2) Prereq.: PE 191 and 321.
+Students will learn principles and techniques of testing and training athletes in fitness.
 The student will be able to develop various strength and conditioning programs designed to enhance athletic performance and improve physical fitness.
-Spring sem.
+Spring.